SmartlyDressedGames/Unturned-Docs/AssetBundles.md

 ### Tool Usage:

-1. Navigate to the Bundles/Sources/Tools directory.
-2. Import ContentTool.cs into a Unity project's Assets/Editor directory.
+1. Follow _Tool Setup_ instructions.
-3. Open the tool from the Window > Unturned > Content Tool menu.
+2. Open the tool from the Window > Unturned > Content Tool menu.
-4. Select directories of assets in the Project window.
+3. Select directories of assets in the Project window.
-5. In the Inspector window tag them in an asset bundle ending with ".content".
+4. In the Inspector window tag them in an asset bundle ending with ".content".
-6. Click ... to choose a destination for the content bundle file.
+5. Click ... to choose a destination for the content bundle file.
-7. Click Export.
+6. Click Export.

 ### Motivations: